***UPDATE*** NEWS ABOUT FLYING INTO QUEPOS/MANUEL ANTONIO (our local airport)

 We grow some of the foods we use, including our own fresh, organic free range chicken eggs, as well as organic seasonal fruits, vegetables and herbs. (please take a look at our “ From our Garden to your Plate” page on the web site http://www.pranarainforestretreat.com/plants/ ).
 We also source our local weekly farmers market to bring in amazing fresh produce, dairy and seafood.

-Our dinner offerings can take many forms, and we rely heavily on a background of cooking Thai, Indian, Mediterranean and Latin cuisines.
+Our dinner offerings, included in our Honeymoon Package, can take many forms, and we rely heavily on a background of cooking Thai, Indian, Mediterranean and Latin cuisines.

 What types of restaurants are close by?